Profiling stellar environments of gravitational wave sources: Results

-For binaries in NSCs with a \textit{Bahcall-Wolf} (BW) potential profile, having a massive black hole (MBH) at their center, the kinematic parameters projected along the LOS will depend on $M_{\rm MBH}$, $r$, steepness of the potential profile ($\alpha$), radial ($v_r$) and angular ($\Omega$) speeds of the CBC's CoM at coalescence, and $\cos \vartheta$.
+For binaries in NSCs with a BW potential profile, the kinematic parameters projected along the LOS will depend on $M_{\rm MBH}$, $r$, steepness of the potential profile ($\alpha$), radial ($v_r$) and angular ($\Omega$) speeds of the CBC's CoM at coalescence, and $\cos \vartheta$.
 Hence, together with LOSA, LOSJ, LOSS, and LOSC, we will need two more derivatives of LOSV to break all degeneracies among the inferred parameters.

+Figure \ref{fig: BW} shows the relative errors in the measurements of $M_{\rm MBH}$ (top panel), $r$ (middle panel), and $\alpha$ (bottom panel) over a grid of MBH masses and the distances of the merger.
+We find that: \begin{enumerate}